Columbus Annotated Bibliography

 Upper elementary.
 Describes many different theories about the discovery of America and encourages young readers to question and arrive at their own conclusions.
 Provides evidence for and against the land bridge theory allowing Native Americans from Asia to come to America first; evidence for and against the Woden-lithi theory leading to a Scandinavian king discovering America in 1750 B.C.; evidence for and against Native American (especially Lakota) theories for Native people’s origins in the Americas; evidence for and against the alien theory involving aliens arriving on earth to marry apelike prehumans; evidence for and against Van Sertima’s African theory that Africans arrived in America almost 2,000 years before Columbus; evidence for and against Professor Xu’s Asian theory that the Chinese Shang dynasty influenced the development of the Olmec civilization in Mexico; evidence for and against the “other way-around theory” that ancient people from the Americas sailed to Africa, Asia or Europe; and evidence for and against the Vikings being the first to “discover” America.
 Introduces both the traditional story of Columbus’ journey to America and a more realistic version, including Columbus’ cruelty toward the Taino.

-Koning, Hans.
-(1991).
+Koning, H. (1991).
 Columbus: His enterprise, exploding the myth.
 New York: Monthly Review Press.

 Krensky, S. (1991).
 Step into reading: Christopher Columbus.
 New York: Random House.

 Lower elementary.
-The text seems to portray the perspective of Columbus and his men with Columbus knowing they will reach the Far East and his men having doubts.
+The information text seems to portray the perspective of Columbus and his men with Columbus knowing they will reach the Far East and his men having doubts.
 When they reach land, Columbus and his men still believe they reached their original destination, so Columbus names the people Indians, the island San Salvador, and claims the land for Spain.
 The author clarifies, “But the island really belongs to the people who live there.”
-The Taino are portrayed as curious, friendly, and helpful, and do not understand Columbus’ questions about gold.
+The Taino are portrayed as curious, friendly, and helpful, and do not understand Columbus’s questions about gold.
 The author also acknowledges that Columbus “forced six Indians to come with him” on his return to Spain, but still declares he made a great discovery in the new world.
+The text does not contain any background information on the author or the research he completed to substantiate his credibility in writing an accurate account of Columbus and the Taino.
+For the most part, the text omits conflicts between the Taino and Columbus and his men.

 Lower elementary.
-Provides background on Columbus leading to his journey to the Americas, although acknowledges that Columbus did not “discover” America.
+The information book provides background on Columbus leading to his journey to the Americas, although acknowledges that Columbus did not “discover” America.
 The author concedes that despite the many kindnesses shown by the “Indians” of the West Indies toward Columbus, he and his men treated the “Indians” cruelly and caused many of their deaths.
 The history of Columbus Day is briefly sketched, including protests by American Indians for a holiday honoring someone who was so cruel to Native people.
+The author lists additional books for reading about Columbus and websites that children can use to complete activities to learn more about Columbus, but it is not clear if those sources are used in the preparation of the text.

 Macdonald, F. (2004).
 You wouldn’t want to sail with Christopher Columbus!
 Unchartered waters you’d rather not cross.
 Danbury CT: Franklin Watts.

-Maestro, Betsy and Giulio.
-(1991).
+Maestro, B., & Maestro, G. (1991).
 The discovery of the Americas: From prehistory through the age of Columbus.
 New York: Mulberry Books.

-Meltzer, Milton.
-(1990).
+Meltzer, M. (1990).
 Columbus and the world around him.
 New York: Franklin Watts.

-Pelta, Kathy.
-(1991).
+Pelta, K. (1991).
 Discovering Christopher Columbus: How history is invented.
 Minneapolis: Lerner.

 Upper elementary, middle school, good background information for teachers.
 The author encourages readers to question what we know about Columbus as historians continue to discover new information about him.
 She traces how views of Columbus changed from the American Revolution to 1992.
 During the American Revolution period, the emerging nation wanted a non-English hero, so chose Columbus who “discovered” America.
 People in the U.S. began naming things after Columbus, including the land on which the capital was built.
 On October 12, 1792 was the first time for Columbus Day to be celebrated in New York city.
 People continued naming towns, songs, cities, rivers, lakes, islands, mountains, and schools after Columbus.
 His voyage became linked to European American westward movement in the19th century until President Benjamin Harrison declared Columbus Day a general holiday on October 12, 1892.
 In 1992, the Columbus story began changing to include Native American perspectives.